Day 25: Let There Be Singing!

 Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.

 - Play a game of “Name That Tune” or “Finish the Phrase.”
-Have someone start a spiritual hymn or song, and then stop and see who can finish with the correct words and tune!
+Have someone start a spiritual hymn or song, and stop to see who can finish with the correct words and tune!
 Start easy and then start with verses that are seldom sung in church.

 - Alternate game (much harder).
-If there’s more than four in the family, form small, even teams and have a moderator assign random Psalms to the teams. (e.g., Team A, your Psalm is 150; Team B, you’re Psalm 121; etc.) Give each team about 3 minutes to come up with a tune that they will sing with lyrics directly from whatever verses they choose from their assigned Psalm.
+If there’s more than four in the family, form small, even teams, and have a moderator assign random Psalms to the teams (E.G., Team A, your Psalm is 150; Team B, you’re Psalm 121; etc.).
+Give each team about 3 minutes to come up with a tune that they will sing with lyrics directly from the verses they choose from their assigned Psalm.

 - For Sky Valley Adventist School.